rcook/r6502/examples/acorn/README.md

 The bare minimum your MOS needs to do is:
 BRKV, WRCHV:    vectors for BRK and WRCH [IMPLEMENTED]
-BRK:            point &FD/E to error message, jump via BRKV [IMPLEMENTED] OSWRCH/WRCHV:   print characters [IMPLEMENTED]
+BRK:            point &FD/E to error message, jump via BRKV [TBD] OSWRCH/WRCHV:   print characters [IMPLEMENTED]
 OSWORD 0:       read input line [IMPLEMENTED]
 OSBYTE &83/&84: read bottom of memory/top of memory [IMPLEMENTED]